*You do NOT have to be a member or JALC student to enroll in classes at Logan Fitness!

 Cheryl Thomas has been a John A. Logan College employee for over 25 years.
 Although she is new to teaching fitness classes, she has been teaching anatomy & physiology classes for many years.
 She loves to combine her knowledge of the human body with her love of fitness.
 Cheryl is an avid runner, who like to include strength training in her fitness routine.
 She believes fitness should be fun & challenging in order for students to stick with it.

-After growing up in Dallas, Texas, Jennifer Williams spent 33 years in New York City and has recently made her home here, in Carterville, Illinois.
+After growing up in Dallas, Texas, Jennifer Williams spent 33 years in New York City and has recently made her home in Carterville, Illinois.
 Jennifer danced professionally with the New York City Ballet for 18 years, the last 9 years at the esteemed rank of Soloist.
-This was the fulfillment of Jennifer’s childhood dreams.
-After retiring from the stage, Jennifer has continued to work as a ballet teacher, dance educator, choreographer and more recently, as a Pure Barre instructor.
-Jennifer is passionate about encouraging people to keep moving to music, no matter their age or ability.
+After retiring from the stage, Jennifer has continued to work as a ballet teacher, dance educator, choreographer, Pure Barre instructor, and now as a Silver Sneakers instructor.
+Jennifer is passionate about encouraging people to keep moving to music, no matter their age or ability!
 Jennifer believes in the power, motivation and fun of group instruction, with all of the energy and socialization and accountability that it brings.
-For private lessons, Jennifer will draw on her ballet experience and barre fitness training to create a workout that will be especially beneficial for posture, balance, flexibility, shaping and toning.
+For private lessons, Jennifer will draw on her ballet experience and barre fitness training to create a workout tailor made to meet your needs and especially beneficial for posture, balance, strength, flexibility and toning.
 Jennifer is excited to be joining the JALC Fitness Center community and looks forward to seeing you in the studio!